cdmerchant13/Ollama_frontend/README.md

-# Ollama Chat
+# LLove Bug Chat

-Ollama Chat is a desktop application for macOS that provides a user-friendly interface for interacting with your local or remote Ollama instances.
+LLove Bug Chat is a desktop application for macOS that provides a user-friendly interface for interacting with your local or remote Ollama instances.
 It allows you to easily connect to an Ollama server, select a model, and have conversations in a clean, modern chat interface.

 ## How It Works